kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-psychedelic-orange-garfield.md

 Time is control.
 It's the currency of control freaks.
 Other than being somewhere essential, like an appointment or a work meeting, does knowing the time (or the temperature or whatever) really add anything to your experience?

 Last time I came here I got rid of my clock all together.
 I used the sun on my walking path as a sun dial, and the nature of the light in the trees around me as an indicator of the changing seasons, and hence changing dawn and dusk.
 By ditching the abstract notion of 'time', your mind opens up to the natural elements around you, and you start to navigate your way through the day in all sorts of ways you didn't think were possible before, such as when certain birds start calling out, for example.
 That might seem like some long-lost language of primordial humanity, but don't forget that human beings have been in their present evolutionary state for the last 100,000 years.
 We are the same as our ancestors, this is all still baked in to who we are.

 Once you get used to doing that, you find that you can tell the time pretty accurately anyways.
 Even though I didn't have a clock, I was able to tell the time within around 15 minutes - enough to keep appointments and be where I needed to be.
 But more importantly, it creates a completely different flow to your life.
 You move with the world, rather than in some solipsistic Cartesian box.
 This is the way we used to move as humans.
 We haven't lost it, it's still within us, we just have to listen again.

-**Keep good company**
+**Keep Good Company**

-Last, and perhaps the most important, is to keep good company.
-This starts with oneself.

 Monastic life isn't quite like anything else you'll encounter.
 In lay life, you can't choose your family or who you work with, but you can leave and go live by yourself.
 If you're in a relationship or a friendship and it's not going well, same goes for that too - you have mobility and a large degree of choice in who you interact with, and on what terms.